 OUR COMMITMENT TO EXCEL

-For almost twenty years, the Ledbetter Law Firm has served a diverse client base that includes businesses, insurance companies, healthcare providers, and individuals.
+For over twenty years, the Ledbetter Law Firm has served a diverse client base that includes businesses, insurance companies, healthcare providers, and individuals.
 Recognized as highly-skilled, experienced attorneys, the Ledbetter Law Firm presents vigorous and focused representation on behalf of our clients.
 We take the time to understand our clients’ goals and concerns.
 We then work with clients on a strategy to resolve their matters.
 We do whatever is necessary to optimize your position and reinforce the strength of your case.
 From the beginning to the end of your case, you will work directly with an experienced attorney who will oversee your case and who will handle every aspect from interviews and motions to depositions and trial.

 Our attorneys are engaged in a broad range of community, civic and industry-related activities, dedicating their time and services to numerous non-profit and charitable organizations.
 Our unique approach sets us apart in the legal industry.
 When you need a tough and capable legal advocate, choose a respected lawyer from the Ledbetter Law Firm, P.L.C.
 We know how to protect our clients’ rights and interests, and we do so aggressively, ethically, and efficiently.